thaibault/storelocator/readme.md

                     */
                     loadingContent: 'loading...'
                 },
-                // Function to call if map is fully initialized.
-                onLoaded: $.noop,
-                // Triggers if a marker info window will be opened.
-                onInfoWindowOpen: $.noop,
-                // Triggers if a marker info window has finished opening.
-                onInfoWindowOpened: $.noop,
                 /*
                     If a number is given a generic search will be provided and given number will be interpret as search result precision